By Vallejo

 Shake the bottle very well before use.
 Apply the primer in two or three thin coats instead of one heavy layer.
 A heavy coat may cover faster, but thin layers give better control, reduce pooling around joints and panel lines, and help preserve molded detail.

 Start around 15–20 PSI and adjust depending on your airbrush, needle size, room temperature, and distance from the model.
-For ultra-thin layers, use a small amount of Vallejo Airbrush Thinner or Flow Improver.
+For ultra-thin layers, use a small amount of Vallejo Airbrush Flow Improver.
 Let the primer dry before painting over it, and allow longer curing time before masking, posing, or handling articulated parts.

 Safety & Handling